 Most Watched R Senate Race of 2026

-Tillis is widely considered the most vulnerable Republican senator on the 2026 map.
-His 2020 margin of 1.8 points over a Democrat who self-destructed in a personal scandal demonstrates how competitive North Carolina is.
+Tillis announced in 2025 he would not seek a third term, leaving Republicans to defend an open seat in one of the map's most competitive states without the benefit of incumbency.
+His 2020 margin of just 1.8 points over a Democrat who self-destructed in a personal scandal shows how competitive North Carolina is even for a sitting senator.
 NC is R+4 at the presidential level but has elected Democratic senators, governors, and attorneys general in recent cycles.

 Democrats are expected to prioritize the race and recruit a credible challenger.
 Tillis's bipartisan record on immigration could help him with suburban moderates in the Charlotte and Research Triangle areas but creates primary risk.
 He also faces the political reality that Trump-era policy priorities — particularly Medicaid cuts — could become liability issues in a swing-state general election.